-However, the defence lawyer delayed proceedings for over a year.
+However, the defense lawyer delayed proceedings for over a year.
 Finally, staff testified in September 2018.
-Laxmi paid her lawyer to get bail, delay proceedings and to avoid jail time.
+Laxmi paid her lawyer to get bail, delay proceedings, and to avoid jail time.
 Usually, in trafficking-related cases, 8-10 witnesses are called to testify in court, but in this case, only 5 witnesses were called to testify because of Seema’s strong statement.

 Laxmi’s conviction has sent a strong message to the trafficking community that buying and selling minors for sex has an enormous cost.
 Today, safe in a home in Bangladesh, Seema knows that her brave testimony and unflinching pursuit of truth has succeeded in a measure of justice.

 *Name changed to protect identity